 Consider Your Specific Needs When Choosing A Fuel Type For Your Generator

 A gas generator is quiet and can also be connected to a stand-alone propane or gas tank.

 If your outages are infrequent and don’t last very long, this can be the right solution.

 If your area suffers from frequent outages and you expect to use your generator a lot, a diesel-powered one will take more wear and tear.

 A standby generator is automatic by its very definition.

-It will turn itself on and off as and when power outages occur, and electricity comes back on, as opposed to portable generators that you need to manually operate.
+It will turn itself on and off as and when power outages occur and electricity comes back on instead of portable generators that you need to operate manually.